Gekdev/gekdev.github.io/docs/html/basic.md

     {: .label .mt-3}

     <div class="code-example" markdown="1">
-    HTML5 introduced a method to let web designers take control over the viewport, through the <meta> tag.
     The viewport is the user's visible area of a web page.
 It varies with the device, and will be smaller on a mobile phone than on a computer screen.

+    * name="viewport" : browser instructions on how to control the page's dimensions and scaling

+    * width=device-width : sets the width of the page to follow the screen-width

+    * initial-scale=1.0 : sets the initial zoom level when the page is first loaded by the browser

     </div>
     ```html
     <meta name="viewport" content="width=device-width, initial-scale=1.0">
-      // viewport element gives the browser instructions on how to control the page's dimensions and scaling.
-      // The width=device-width part sets the width of the page to follow the screen-width of the device (which will vary depending on the device).
-      // The initial-scale=1.0 part sets the initial zoom level when the page is first loaded by the browser.
     ```

 * script